All about conciliation

 - organising training in the workplace so that everyone understands their rights and responsibilities.

 You might find it useful to look at some outcomes which have been conciliated by us here at the Commission, or decided at a tribunal hearing.
-However, it is important to remember that each case is different, so even if the facts of your situation sounds similar to another, the impact of the discrimination and the outcome may be different.
+It is important to remember that each case is different, so even if the facts of your situation sounds similar to another, the impact of the discrimination and the outcome may be different.

 - Read our case studies